killermann/facilitator-cards/content/blog/getting-started-with-obs-a-short-guide-for-facilitators.md

 ***

+Also big shout out to [Vivian Vaillant](https://vivian.vaillant.ca/) who helped contribute to this guide and who supported the Brain Jam with awesome troubleshooting and technical support!

 Facilitator Cards is not sponsored by or associated with OBS in any way.
 We simply think this is a really neat piece of software that we’re excited to use and explore as facilitators.